rashid-m/corbettmaths/specs/portalv2.md

 In addition to miners/validators, the custodians have a crucial role in the Incognito network as they make cross-chain communication between the two blockchains possible and enable the choice of “incognito mode” for transfers of crypto assets.
 In return, custodians will “earn” porting fees and PRVs reward just similar to what miners/validators are receiving (of course, in different formula/amount).

+## Custodial vaults

+Portal, a practical and secure system to construct cryptocurrency-backed assets without trusted intermediaries but it still needs to store the deposited cryto-assets somewhere in a decentralized manner.
+We're introducing 2 options: Incognito itself and Ethereum smart contract as custodial vaults in order to be able to leverage both the security and users (along with huge market cap) of each platform

 ## Proof verification